-In contrast to the previously discussed non-fiction books, in fiction books, you are not necessarily describing parts of this world, you are instead building a new world and fresh characters.
+In contrast to the previously discussed non-fiction books, in fiction books, you are not necessarily describing parts of the real world, you are instead building a new world and fresh characters.
 Here, your readers cannot tell you what they want to read about, except in a general way.
-They might want a “Western in space,” but it is up to you to decide and describe how that world acts and reacts.
+They might want a “Western in space,” but it is up to you to describe how the characters in your world act and react.

-To summarize the difference between how to organize your writing for fiction and non-fiction books:
+To summarize the difference between how to organize your writing for non-fiction and fiction books: